 DO I NEED A US VISA TO VOLUNTEER IN THE BAHAMAS?

 You must be able to transit to & within the USA.
 Passports from countries outside of the US, Canada and The Bahamas must look into the entry requirements for the USA & The Bahamas, and obtain an ESTA or Travel Visa.
 All interns will be responsible for checking their own eligibility, and organizing the correct documents for travel into the US.
 All interns are given a letter to state they are staying at the Shark Lab.
 You will be granted a tourist visa on arrival in The Bahamas.

 DO I NEED INSURANCE?

 All volunteers must have travel insurance that covers repatriation and emergency evacuation from Bimini in case of accident.
 There is a basic medical clinic in Alice Town, Bimini; for any serious conditions you will be flown to the US by air ambulance.
 Hurricane season also runs from June to November (with peak season being August – October) every year.
-If you are volunteering during this time, please be aware that in the case of a hurricane volunteers will be asked to leave the island and remain in the US until it is safe to return.
+If you are interning during this time, please be aware that in the case of a hurricane interns will be asked to leave the island and remain in the US until it is safe to return.
 Please make sure that you have sufficient access to funds if this situation was to arise.
 Most insurance companies will require a Government Evacuation Notice to claim any travel expenses due to natural disasters.
-The Shark Lab will likely be evacuating volunteers before such a notice is released, as the Bahamas tend to post notices late.
+The Shark Lab will likely be evacuating interns before such a notice is released, as the Bahamas tend to post notices late.